Buried Alive in Texas Prisons (The Hidden Torture in America

 The TDCJ mission statement reads, “The mission of The Texas Department of Criminal Justice is to provide public safety, promote positive change in offender behavior, and reintegrate offenders into society...”
 However, instead of, promoting, “positive change in offender behavior…” the Texas Department of Criminal Justice, is in effect burying prisoners alive, (indefinitely) to deteriorate physically, mentally and emotionally by implementing administrative control in the form of Ad Seg, the confinement of prisoners in a prison within the prison.

 The average Ad Seg cell, also known as the pit, a hole, the box, is typically a nine by six foot unit constructed of metal and concrete with a solid steel door.
 A toilet, concrete bed and two-inch mattress furnish most cells.
-Some cells are sound proof and lit round-the-clock, while others are without light for months at a time.
+Some cells are soundproof and lit round-the-clock, while others are without light for months at a time.
 Many cells have neither windows nor air conditioners.
 In addition, prisoners are not allowed to have TVs.
 And, aside from the 15 minute shower and the one-hour-a-day when the prisoner is taken into another empty pen to exercise, the prisoner in Ad Seg is confined in this cell 23 hours a day, day after day, month after month, year after year and decade after decade.

 Prisoners exposed to these extreme living conditions are subjected to: prolonged social isolation, human contact deprivation, sensory deprivation, physical restraint and the absence of mental and environmental stimulation.
 According to experts, research and numerous studies conducted throughout the last 40 years: prisoners with pre-existing mental conditions severely worsen, whereas healthy prisoners begin to develop new, and often permanent, psychological and emotional illnesses,